Sopa de Fideos con Pollo

 Finally, this yummy soup gets made in just one pot, making clean up a real snap.
 On those nights when I’m frayed at the edges and running on fumes, I’m all about making dinnertime as easy as possible.
 Less dishes equals a happy mama, and I’m pretty sure you’ll agree.

-Since tomatoes aren’t yet in season, the Fire Roasted Marinara is an excellent substitute.
+If tomatoes aren’t in season, a fire roasted marinara is an excellent substitute.
 I also love that it has bits of charred tomatoes and peppers for a real, homestyle feel for the soup.
 And I love that I don’t need to get out my blender!

 How to Make Sopa de Fideos con Pollo